 The University also has an Off-Campus Housing referral listing to aid students in finding privately owned accommodations.
 For additional information, contact the Director of Housing.
 (757-823-8407/8832) Every effort is made to house all transfer students desiring housing. read more

 The purpose of the Norfolk State University Financial Aid Program is to provide assistance to qualified students who without such aid would be unable to attend.
 Aid is awarded on the basis of need as determined through the College Scholarship Service (CSS) and Pell Grant Analysis.
 Types of aid include scholarships, grants, loans and employment.
-Applications and additional information may be obtained at the Office of Student Financial Aid Room 130, H.B.
-Wilson Hall. read more
+Applications and additional information may be obtained at the Office of Student Financial Aid in the Student Service Center. read more

 The University offers a number of awards each year to qualified students who have been accepted for admission.
 Some of these awards are only available to Virginia residents, while others are given without regard to state of residency.
 A student must be enrolled at least half-time in a degree program and in good academic standing to be eligible for financial assistance.
 Certain programs may require the student to maintain full-time status.
 Students must reapply for aid each year.
 The priority deadline for applying for financial aid is March 15 for the ensuing academic year.

 An entering student must be accepted for admission before receiving an award regarding financial aid.
 To apply for financial aid, new and currently enrolled students must complete the Free Application for Federal Student Aid.
 Transfer students must submit a Financial Aid Transcript from previous colleges.

 Every student enrolled at the University is assigned an advisor in the academic department in which the student has declared a major.
 The advisor will assist the student in planning his/her course load, scheduling of classes, identifying resource persons, and other materials related to personal growth and development. read more